jrief/django-angular/docs/angular-model-form.rst

       subject = forms.CharField()

 Now, each rendered form field gets an additional attribute ``ng-model`` containing the field's name.
-For instance, the input field named **subject** would be rendered as:
+For example, the input field named ``subject`` now will be rendered as:

 .. code-block:: html